 If you are using regular rope then you should learn some simple rope knots that are easy to untie.
 Have a look at the rope knots page and see if it helps you out.

 ATV hunters should not be going into the backwoods without a means to repair damaged tires.
-An ATV Tire Repair Kit should be included in your hunting supplies list.
+Some sort of a ATV Tire Repair Kit should be included in your hunting supplies list.

-New: This season we have added trail cameras to our list of moose hunting supplies.
+This season we have added some Spypoint trail cameras to our list of moose hunting supplies.
 We feel the cameras will help us to monitor moose movements and in the end increase our success rates.